Chomama/war-lw/README.md

 # WAR-LW

-This project runs the card game war and is written with NodeJs and Javascript.
+This project runs the card game war and is written with NodeJs, Javascript, and uses Json for persistent storage.

 ## API's